donboyd5/pendata/data-raw/systems/frs/README.md

 model.

-I am working my way through the Reason model programs, starting with “Florida FRS model input.R”, and then moving on to other programs.
+I am working my way through the Reason model programs, starting with `Florida FRS model input.R`, and then moving on to other programs.
-Because the Reason model extends and enhances some of the data after it runs “Florida FRS model input.R”, I expect to extend and enhance some of the data in this package based on transformations done in the other Reason programs.
+Because the Reason model extends and enhances some of the data after it runs `Florida FRS model input.R`, I expect to extend and enhance some of the data in this package based on transformations done in the other Reason programs.

-Note that I have not included the dataframe `return_scenarios` that is created in Reason’s “Florida FRS model input.R”, in `pendata` because it contains assumptions about investment returns that we will want to vary in a model rather than freeze in static data files.
+Note that I have not included the dataframe `return_scenarios` that is created in Reason’s `Florida FRS model input.R`, in `pendata` because it contains assumptions about investment returns that we will want to vary in a model rather than freeze in static data files.